Tips & Tricks for Imperator Rome (1.2 Cicero)28 Oct 2019 0

 Disloyal characters may choose to start a civil war or take control of armies or navies on their own so always keep your characters above thirty percent loyalty or at least make sure that the disloyal characters have no power or ability to raise a sizable army against you.

-This has become a whole new focus in the Pompey update where the power base of each individual factors into whether or not a civil war will trigger.
-Loyalty Oratory ideas at the start of the game will help stabilize this problem until more permanent solutions can be found.
+With the power base of each individual factoring into whether or not a civil war will trigger, maintaining control of disloyal characters and provinces has become increasingly more difficult in the Cicero update, which has included some new event chains for powerful disloyal characters.
+Picking up as many Loyalty Oratory ideas at the start of the game as you can will help stabilize this problem until more permanent solutions can be found.
 It is perhaps the best beginning Oratory idea to take at the start especially as it is no longer possible to get rid of disloyal characters from their post as they must be brought to trial which is a tricky process.
 Try to avoid this in the first place by carefully managing loyalty from the start of the game.
+The Cicero update has also tied the loyalty of your cabinet to your ability to generate Political Influence points, adding an extra incentive to keep your posts filled with sycophants rather than potential rivals.

 Be Aware of Government Types